luiscoco/Java_LongPolling_sample/README.md

 # Java LongPolling sample

+The source code for this sample is available in this github repo: https://github.com/luiscoco/Java_LongPolling_sample

 **Long Polling**: Long polling is a technique where the client makes an HTTP request to the server, and the server keeps the connection open until new data is available

 Once new data is available, the server responds to the request, and the client immediately sends another request to keep the connection open